 Our base case for comparison, the Windows XP Adaptive scheme, is Microsoft's adaptive DVFS scheme for portables/laptops.
 Adaptive DVFS uses all of the frequency states in the Intel Speedstep technology.
-Performance needs are measured from heuristics "such as processor utilization, current battery level, use of processor idle states, and inrush current events" [Microsoft Corporation 2003].
+Performance needs are measured from heuristics "such as processor utilization, current battery level, use of processor idle states, and inrush current events" [17].
 In our experimental setup, we ran the computer off AC power, the processor was always active, and we ran trials close enough together to prevent hard disk timeout in order to minimize inrush current events.
 This leaves processor utilization as the main input to the adaptive DVFS, which makes decisions according to the following algorithm.
-The algorithm is evaluated whenever the system is in the idle loop, or every 300 ms if running processes prevent the system from entering the idle loop.
+This evaluates either when in the idle loop or after 300 ms have passed since the last evaluation, whichever comes first.

+'''

-IF 150 ms have passed since the last frequency state adjustment
+150 ms have passed since the last

+тΕ

+frequency state adjustment

-AND Performance has increased by 20% since the last evaluation
+AND Performance has increased by 20%

+since the last evaluation

-Increase f by one level within the next 10 ms
+Increase f by one level within the next 10

+ms

+TF

-IF 500 ms have passed since the last frequency state adjustment
+500 ms have passed since the last

+frequency state adjustment

-AND Performance has decreased by 30% since the last evaluation
+AND Performance has decreased by 30%

+since the last evaluation

-AND A decrease of frequency state by one operating point will remain above
+AND A decrease of frequency state by

+one operating point will remain

-50% of the maximum frequency state
+above 50% of the maximum

+frequency state

-Decrease f by one level within the next 10 ms
+Decrease f by one level within the next 10

+ms

+'''

-In all our studies, we make use of three applications, some of which are CPU intensive and some of which frequently block while waiting for user input:
+In all our studies, we make use of three application tasks, some of which are CPU intensive and some of which frequently block while waiting for user input:

-- Watching a 3D Shockwave animation using the Microsoft Internet Explorer web browser.
+1. Watching a 3D Shockwave animation using the Microsoft Internet Explorer web browser.
 The animation was stored locally.

-Shockwave options were configured so that rendering was done entirely in software on the CPU. - Playing the FIFA 2005 Soccer game.
+Shockwave options were configured so that rendering was done entirely in software on the CPU.

+- 2. Playing the FIFA 2005 Soccer game.
 FIFA 2005 is a popular sports game.
 The game was stored locally.
-There were no constraints on user gameplay. - Watching an HD quality movie trailer in Windows Media Player (WMP) while decoding another MPEG movie clip in the background.
+There were no constraints on user gameplay. - 3.
+Watching an HD quality movie trailer in Windows Media Player (WMP) while decoding another MPEG movie clip in the background.
 Both clips were stored locally and decoding was done in software on the CPU.

 We conducted a study with twenty users to evaluate PICSEL.
 We developed a user pool by advertising our studies within Northwestern University.
 Some participating users were computer science, computer engineering, or electrical engineering students and others were less experienced with computer use.
-The studies were doubleblind and randomized (i.e., the order of DVFS techniques during the tests were randomized to eliminate any bias that might potentially be introduced by the order of techniques).
+The studies were double-blind and randomized (i.e., the order of schemes during the tests were randomized to eliminate any possible effect of "first-time" execution impact).
 The studies included intervention by proctors between trials.
 Each user evaluation lasted about thirty minutes, and consisted of the user doing the following:

-- 1. Filling out a questionnaire that asked the user to rate his or her level of experience in the use of PCs, Windows XP, DVD video, 3D animation, and FIFA 2005 from among the following set: "Power User", "Typical User", or "Beginner". - 2.
-Listening to an explanation of how to play FIFA 2005 and how to rate his or her satisfaction with each application instance. - 3.
-Watching the 3D Shockwave animation three times using cPICSEL, aPICSEL, and Windows DVFS (2 minutes each).

-- 4. Playing FIFA 2005 three times using cPICSEL, aPICSEL, and Windows DVFS (3.5 minutes each). - 5.
-Watching the movie trailer three times using cPICSEL, aPICSEL, and Windows DVFS (2 minutes each).

-After each application, the users were instructed to assign one of five levels of satisfaction to their experiences with the system performance for each instance of an application.
+- Filling out a questionnaire that asked the user to rate his or her level of experience in the use of PCs, Windows XP, DVD video, 3D animation, and FIFA 2005 from among the following set: "Power User", "Typical User", or "Beginner". - Listening to an explanation of how to play FIFA 2005 and how to rate his or her satisfaction with each application instance. - Watching the 3D Shockwave animation three times using cPICSEL, aPICSEL, and Windows DVFS (2 minutes each). - Playing FIFA 2005 three times using cPICSEL, aPICSEL, and Windows DVFS (3.5 minutes each). - Watching the movie trailer three times using cPICSEL, aPICSEL, and Windows DVFS (2 minutes each). - After each application, the users were instructed to assign one of five levels of satisfaction to their experiences with the system performance for each instance of an application.
 The users were not asked to rank the instances against each other.